roberddd/PF2B/docs/workflow/post_processing.md

 ## Instructions

-Select a plant in the `3D Viewport`, and you will be presented with the detected material types, as shown below.
-Clicking on a material type, such as "Leaf", will open a popup that allows you to edit the material properties for that type.
+Select a plant in the `3D Viewport`, and the detected material types will be displayed, as shown below.
+Clicking on a material type, such as "Leaf," opens a popup where you can edit its material properties.

+The checkboxes to the left of each property allow you to enable or disable updates for that specific value when applying changes.
+For example, if you only want to update **Translucency**, you can uncheck all other boxes and click **OK** to apply only that change.

 ![Post Processing](../images/post-processing.webp){ .img-box align=left }